The Civil Rights & Title IX Office

 Human Relations Officer

-Thaddeus Watulak, Human Relations Officer, assists with the civil rights investigatory and adjudicative functions of Middlebury.
+Thaddeus Watulak, Senior Human Relations Officer, works on civil rights investigatory and adjudicative functions for Middlebury.
 Raised in Vermont, Thaddeus attended Johns Hopkins University in Baltimore, MD and Thomas Jefferson School of Law in San Diego, CA. A trained mediator in law school, Thaddeus’s professional career has focused on ensuring that complex processes are carried out with fairness and impartiality.
 Prior to coming to Middlebury, Thaddeus drafted legislation for Baltimore City and served as the Deputy Ethics Director for Baltimore City, where he oversaw the ethics compliance efforts for the City’s workforce and conducted investigations of violations of the City’s ethics code.

 Human Relations Officer